EdenEast/repo/readme.md

 use repo to manage your internal work's repo and you want to filter out your personal repos so they are not accessible on your work machine.
 You can add a `personal` tag to all of your personal repos and exclude that tag in your local work's configuration cache.
-This would filter out all of your personal repos on your work machine making sure that you cant pull anything on your work machine.
+This would filter out all of your personal repos on your work machine making sure that you can't pull anything on your work machine.

 #### Example